Article

 Previously known as Microsoft Office, Microsoft 365 is cloud-based software with several popular productivity tools.
 Within 365, you'll find apps such as:

-- Microsoft Word.
-Word is popular word-processing software that you might use to type up anything from meeting notes to a full report.
-You can use one of its many free templates to create a report cover letter, or flyers for a company event.
+• Microsoft Word.
+Word is a popular word-processing program that you might use to type up anything from meeting notes to a full report.
+You can use one of its many free templates to create a report cover letter or flyers for a company event.

-- Outlook.
+• Outlook.
 Outlook is Microsoft's email program and can also include a calendar and contact section.
-Many businesses rely on it to keep everything accessible in one place.
+Many businesses rely on it to keep everything accessible and in one place.

 Google Workspace

-Google Workspace is the Google alternative to Microsoft 365.
-It's also a set of cloud-based productivity apps that feature many of the same offerings you'll find in 365.
+Google Workspace is an alternative to Microsoft 365, featuring many of the same offerings you'll find in 365.
 Some of the most popular include:

-- Google Calendar.
+• Google Calendar.
 Google Calendar is (you probably guessed it) a virtual calendar that can be used to keep track of scheduling.
-You can also program it to send you reminders about important upcoming events or meetings.
+You can also program it to send reminders about upcoming events or meetings.

 Social media